ASEAN School Games 2018 Full Results

 *Please Note we reported prior that Eliza Cuyom had broken the Philippine Junior Record at the 2018 ASEAN School Games.

-Is with an 84cm hurdle barrier the mark cannot be compared for record purposes as it was done at the lower height.
+With an 84cm hurdle barrier, the mark cannot be compared for record purposes and did it at the lower height.

-Karen ran this time as a 15-year-old but was not able to surpass it in the next 3 years as a junior.
+Karen ran this time as a 15-year-old but could not surpass it as a junior in the next 3 years.

 The previous record of July Rose Forbes 14.61 +1.0 2002 Asian Grand Prix, which PATAFA still lists on their website as the National Junior Record, despite Karen already surpassed this) was also done with 84cm hurdles.

-Therefore the previous ASEAN School Games Record of 14.51 set by Nur Syafiqah Anis Abu Bakar of Malaysia who narrowly beat Karen for the Gold in 2014.
+Therefore the previous ASEAN School Games Record of 14.51 was set by Nur Syafiqah Anis Abu Bakar of Malaysia, who narrowly beat Karen for the Gold in 2014.

 It’s up to the organizers of the ASG if they want to recognize it as a separate record for that height.